pulsejet/me338-microgrinding/README.md

 # ME 338 Project: Microgrinding
 This project aims to experimentally study forces and surface roughness with varying parameters in micro-grinding.
+All code is tested and is meant to be run using GNU Octave 4.2.2.
+Since it might use Octave specific syntax, the code might not want to run under MATLAB.

 ## Usage
 There are 3 functions: